-Linear ad revenue is not falling off a cliff – in writing that report, I studied the finances of a range of broadcasters – PSBs, commercial and hybrid – across Europe and North America and found that on average, linear ad revenues fell by just over 8% between 2013 and 2016 – but there’s a realisation that the current advertising business model needs to evolve as more viewing shifts to on-demand.
+Linear ad revenue is not falling off a cliff – in writing the report I mentioned earlier, I studied the finances of a range of broadcasters (PSBs, commercial and hybrid) across Europe and North America and found that on average, linear ad revenues fell by just over 8% between 2013 and 2016 – but there’s a realisation that the current advertising business model needs to evolve as more viewing shifts to on-demand.
 My interviewees cited a number of ideas / innovations that they planned to experiment with in the quest to grow sustainable digital ad revenues.
 These include:

 – Merging linear and OTT ad sales teams so that ad campaigns can be sold across platforms to extend reach;

 – Trying out different ad slots, formats, lengths;